nondejus/qbitcoind/README.md

     `q`Q`h`j`o`util`bitcoind   // .bitcoind namespace loaded
 ```

-Alternatively, to load the library using [qutil](https://github.com/nugend/qutil), follow the steps below.
+Alternatively, to load the library using the standard [qutil](https://github.com/nugend/qutil) library, follow the steps below.

 Create a soft link named "qbitcoind" in your QPATH directory which points to qbitcoind/lib.
-This will enable standard .utl.require function to find the init.q file and load all q files.
+This will enable standard .utl.require function to find the init.q file and load the library.
 The namespace contains all the supported API calls.

 ```C++
     q).utl.require "qbitcoind"